wl0194/Cyclist/README.md

 ## Description (1 paragraph)

-As a user, I want to be able to search for local cycling trails in my local area and check the weather so I can start my work out routine.
-Also, I want to look at exercise tip for every day stretching and healthily habits.
+We want an app that will allow us to find local places to cycle.
+It will be able to check my location and show the local weather and information about cycling trails nearby.
+This allow me to save time planning my work out routine.
+There will also be a section offering motivational tips.

 ## APIs (Third-party)
 # Map API  -->